Alzheimer’s disease is a fatal neurological disorder. It’s victims lose their memory due to progressive brain deterioration.

 Common Symptoms Of Alzheimer’s Disease

-Memory loss is the biggest indicator or any neurodegenerative disease.
+Memory loss is the biggest indicator of any neurodegenerative disease.
 Alzheimer’s patients tend to forget things very quickly.
 As a result, they find it difficult to do tasks in which there are two or more steps involved.
-Putting on clothes, folding laundry, dialing a phone number etc are few of the day to day things they struggle with.
+Putting on clothes, folding laundry, dialing a phone number, etc are a few of the day-to-day things they struggle with.

-Due to changes in brain cells, their personality is also affected and they might act or behave in ways which might seem strange to healthy people.
-Reports suggests that, Alzheimer’s patients like to indulge in weird anti-social activities.
+Due to changes in brain cells, their personality is also affected and they might act or behave in ways that might seem strange to healthy people.
+Reports suggest that Alzheimer’s patients like to indulge in weird anti-social activities.
 For the most part, they are not fully aware of how other people interpret their behavior.

 The Root Cause Of Alzheimer’s Disease

 Scientists have not been able to identify the exact root of what causes a healthy person to develop this disease.
 Most often, these patients in their 40’s and 50’s have never had anyone in their family who suffered from any kind of dementia.